Shliakhta-epam/sap-com-developers/tutorials/th-cp-aibus-dox-swagger-ui2-testgreen/th-cp-aibus-dox-swagger-ui2-testgreen.md

 ---
-title: Use Machine Learning to Extract Information from Documents with Swagger UI Test Blue
+title: Use Machine Learning to Extract Information from Documents with Swagger UI Test Green TechEd 2024
 description: Get machine learning model predictions for the documents you upload to Document Information Extraction.
 auto_validation: true
 time: 15